shawna-p/mysterious-messenger/docs/cg-albums.rst

     image cg common_flower = "CGs/common_album/cg-flower.webp"
     image cg ju_meeting = "CGs/ju_album/ju-meeting-office.webp"

 After defining your image, you must add it to the correct album.
-See [[INSERT LINK HERE]] for more on creating new albums as well.
+See :ref:`Adding a CG Album` for more on creating new albums as well.

 ::